‘Unwavering dedication’ and ‘remarkable service’ rewarded at The Game Fair

 Wayne Tuffin

 A gamekeeper for more than 25 years, Wayne brought together a conglomerate of investors to rescue and revive Willo Game.
-Chris’ efforts transformed the fortunes of the company, driving progress to Willo Game, one of the UK’s leading game meat processors and exporters and employing a team of more than 35 people.
+His efforts transformed the fortunes of the company, driving progress to make Willo Game one of the UK’s leading game meat processors and exporters which employs a team of more than 35 people.
 His vision and leadership was rewarded when the company won the King’s Award for Enterprise in 2024.

 Jose Souto